exercism/erlang/SETUP.md

 verifies that the solution defines and exports a function `test_version` returning that same value.

-To make this test pass, add the following to your solution:
+To make tests pass, add the following to your solution:

 ```erlang
 -export([test_version/0]).